rhAmple/rhAmple-go/README.md

 A simple go library for the rhAmple protocol.

-Supports creation of different simulated rhAmple instances for testing, off-chain computations of expected state changed, etc.
+Supports creation of different simulated rhAmple instances for testing, off-chain computations of expected state changes, etc.